Sleeping in Airports

 4. Take a shower

-The airport’s Wag Brigade is a group of 20+ trained dogs who stroll the airport (with their guardians) to help de-stress travellers.
-You’ll know them thanks to their vests that say “Pet me!” – because they’re dogs!
+The airport’s Wag Brigade is a group of 20+ trained therapy animals (mostly dogs, sometimes other animals) that walk through the airport (with their guardians) to help travellers de-stress travellers.
+You’ll know them thanks to their vests that say “Pet me!”
+Locations vary day-to-day, but they are often seen in public areas of the terminals.

 9. Pick up some local history